MathewHDYT/OneShare/_docs/notes/cybersecurity/lfi.md

 ### Risks:

-Makes it possible to read senstive data if you have readable permission on files.
+Makes it possible to read sensitive data if you have readable permission on files.
 Also in some cases an LFI vulnerability could be chained to perform `RCE` (`Remote Code Execution`).
 If we can inject or write to a file on the system, we can take advantage of `LFI` to get `RCE`.